Best 10K Training Plan for Beginning Runners

 Intermediate and Advanced Runners

 If you are an intermediate or advanced runner wanting to PR and get faster, you will need to add some speed workouts to your program.
 Interval training workouts such as mile repeats will help you get faster for race day.
-Head to our Training Center for the 10 Best Speed Workouts you can do to crush your race time goals and for a 10K training plan with speed workouts.
+Doing a regular tempo run will also help you lower your race finish times.

 10K Training Plan Overview

-This 10K training plan includes four days of running per week, one day of cross-training, and two rest days per week.
+This beginner’s 10K training plan includes four days of running per week, one day of cross-training, and two rest days per week.
+The plan is 8 weeks long.
 I’ve also included suggested strength training days.
-You can download the full PDF of the 10K training plan here.
-Here are the elements of the training program:
+You can download the full PDF of the 10K training plan here

 Warmup